abhibhaw/abhibhaw.github.io/hugo/content/posts/redash.md

     appendFilePath: true # to append file path to Edit link
 ---

 Redash is such an amazing tool that literally helps you make sense of your data.
-If this is the first time you have encountered this word (I'm expecting you aren't): [Redash](https://redash.io/) is an opensource tool that helps you to connect and query your data sources, build some cool dashboards & graphs to visualize data and share them with your company.
+If this is the first time you have encountered this word:

+> [Redash](https://redash.io/) is an opensource tool that helps you to connect and query your data sources, build some cool dashboards & graphs to visualize data and share them with your team.

-We at our company are using the same to run tons of query across multiple datasources and teams.
-But as the team size keeps growing, it became difficult to manage and audit the permissions of the users.
-In our case any one with our company email have default access to redash, so we will be only updating the permissions for user, you can use the same approach for creating new user as well.
+We at our company are using the same to run tons of queries across multiple datasources and teams.
+But as the team size kept growing, it becames difficult to manage and audit the permissions of the users.

-Luckily we have our in-house permission management dashboard built over Django, where a user raises a request to get a particular permission and the manager aka approver verifies and approves the request.
+Luckily we have our in-house permission management dashboard built over Django, where a user raises a request to get a particular permission and the manager **aka approver** verifies and approves the request.
 So we decided to add this Redash permission thing to the same flow.
+In our case anyone with our company's email have default access to redash (via Google SSO), so we will be only updating the permissions for user in this article, you can use the same approach for creating new user or any other api requirements as well.

 ## Context